Last updated Sep. 16, 2023 by Charles Zemub

 - Insurance: This covers all insurance types, including house insurance, health insurance, life insurance, and health insurance.

-- Housing Costs: You should pay for your housing costs biweekly or monthly, depending on your agreement with your landlord.
+- Housing Costs: You should pay your housing costs biweekly or monthly, depending on your agreement with your landlord.
 Housing costs also include mortgages, home taxes, housing maintenance, or other fees that cover your home.

 - Groceries: This expense category includes food and drinks you purchase at the supermarket.
 Note that the bills you pay while eating at a restaurant should not be included in this category.